 - Not to be confused with the Maritime Museum, the U.S.S.
 Midway Museum is located a short distance away and independently operated.
 The museum consists of the aircraft carrier Midway and houses an extensive collection of aircraft, many of which were built in Southern California.

 - Another homage to San Diego’s military past: the Mormon Battalion Historic Site is an educational and informative attraction that shares the story of the Mormon Battalion, the only religiously-based unit in U.S. military history.
 The volunteer unit consisted of approximately 550 people who served from July 1846 to July 1847 during the Mexican-American War.
-Located in Old Town San Diego, this is a must-see for history buffs!
+Located in Old Town San Diego, a museum itself, this is a must-see for history buffs!

 - On the western edge of Point Loma is the Sunset Cliffs Natural Park, a 68-acre city park adjacent to the Pacific Ocean.
 Visitors love this park for its casual walking trails and beautiful sunsets.
 If you’re lucky, you might even catch a glimpse of the California Gray Whale from the cliffs as the whales migrate from the Bering Sea down toward Baja California.